bitsch/Mid-granular-analysis-tool-MasterThesis/WebUI/README.md

    `python manage.py runserver`

 3. You application is up and running.
-Navigate to `http://127.0.0.1:8000/` to start using CAD
+Navigate to `http://127.0.0.1:8000/` to start using framework

-### Linters and Fixes

-1. CAD is using `flake` for detecting basic lint issues.
-You can find all lint constraints by running: `flake ./`

-2. Most lint issues, such as incorrect indentations, can be fixed by `black` library.
-Just run `black ./`

-3. The rest of the mising lint issues will have to be fixed manually

-4. Additionally, it's possible to get a detailed overview and rating of each module

-   Run `pylint ./{directory-name}`

-NOTE: pylint and black are following pep8 styling standard.

-### Running the Unit Tests

-You can trigger the unit tests of an application by running `python manage.py test` E.g. `python manage.py test log_management`

-### Running CAD in a Docker container
+### Running the framework in a Docker container

 1. Navigate to the root of the folder (Hint: where Dockerfile is located)

-2. Create a CAD Docker image by running `docker build --tag cad .`
+2. Create a framework Docker image by running `docker build --tag framework .`

-3. Start CAD in a container using `docker run --publish 8000:8000 cad`
+3. Start framework in a container using `docker run --publish 8000:8000 framework`

-4. You should be able to access CAD on `http://127.0.0.1:8000/`
+4. You should be able to access framework on `http://127.0.0.1:8000/`